 As humans we each have an incredible array of information coming at us from every direction all the time.
 Especially in today’s world.
 The information age is a terrifying and wonderful time to be alive.
-But in this powerful era of mass media and instant connectivity, information has, so far, become more commodity than instruction.
+But in this powerful era of mass media and instant connectivity information has, so far, become more commodity than instruction.
 Every piece of data we receive today seems to be selling us something.

-Politicians try to sell a world view upon us, in exchange for support and power.
-Television tries to sell entertainment to keep us transfixed.
-Bloggers try to impress us with individual perspective and sagacious wit, in exchange for clicks and subscriptions.
-Social media “stars” vie for our attention and friendship.
-And I haven’t even mentioned commercials yet, whose sole purpose is to save our lives with drugs that will kill us or goods that thrill us.
+Politicians try to sell us a world view in exchange for support and power.
+Television tries to sell us bits of entertainment to keep us transfixed.
+Social media stars vie for our attention and clicks.
+And all of this is interlaced with advertisement designed to save our lives with drugs that kill us or goods that thrill us.
 Selective facts pour in to persuade or dissuade us, to beguile and distract us.

 On the other side of information is the endless data at our fingertips, for personal exploration.
 By recent accounts, we have entered the zettabyte era of the internet.
 What’s a zettabyte?
-Back in simple computing we learned that a bit is a binary digit and a byte is 8-bits.
-That’s equivalent to one character on a page.
+Back in simple computing we learned that a bit is a binary digit and a byte is 8-bits, or one character on a page.
 A gigabyte, a familiar term to most of us, is a billion such bytes.
 An exabyte is a billion of those gigabytes.
 In other words, a billion billion bytes.
 A zettabyte is a thousand of those exabytes and how much information, roughly, that is on the internet today.
 One thousand billion billion bytes.
-In a short sentence it doesn’t really seem like that much, but it is the equivalent, according to Live Science, to 360 centuries of high definition video.
-And, of course, the internet is growing exponentially.
-You’ll never finish it all, no matter how much you lounge this week.
+In a short sentence it doesn’t really seem like that much, but it is the equivalent of 36,000 continuous years of high definition video.
+And, of course, the internet is growing exponentially; you’ll never finish it all, no matter how much you surf today.

-But even with all that data at our fingertips the stuff we do know, however, is preposterously imperfect.
-Even if we could sit around all day and just surf and dig and learn we’d never know, well, everything there is to know about, well, anything.
+But even with all that data at our fingertips the stuff we do know is preposterously imperfect.
+Even if we could sit around every day and just dig we’d never know everything there is to know about anything.

 Imperfect sources of data fill our imperfect brains and form our imperfect world views.